British Overseas Territories: Biodiversity

 The British Overseas Territories have more biodiversity than the entire UK mainland.
 There are at least 180 endemic plant species in the overseas territories as opposed to only 12 on the UK mainland.
-Responsibility for protection of biodiversity and meeting obligations under international environmental conventions is shared between the UK Government and the local governments of the territories.
+Responsibility for the protection of biodiversity and meeting obligations under international environmental conventions is shared between the UK Government and the local governments of the territories.

 Two areas, Henderson Island in the Pitcairn Islands as well as the islands of Gough and Inaccessible of Tristan da Cunha are listed as UNESCO World Heritage Sites, and two other territories, the Turks and Caicos Islands and Saint Helena, are on the United Kingdom's tentative list for future UNESCO World Heritage Sites.
 Gibraltar's Gorham's Cave Complex is also found on the UK's tentative UNESCO World Heritage Site list.
 The three regions of biodiversity hotspots situated in the British Overseas Territories are the Caribbean Islands, the Mediterranean Basin and the Oceania ecozone in the Pacific.

 The UK created the largest continuous marine protected areas in the world, the Chagos Marine Protected Area, and announced in 2015 funding to establish a new, larger, reserve around the Pitcairn Islands.

 In January 2016, the UK government announced the intention to create a marine protected area around Ascension Island.
 The protected area would be 234,291 km2, half of which would be closed to fishing.